xivind/sandbox/README.md

 `--influxDatabase <influxdb database> \`
 `--influxMeasurement <influxdb measurement>`
 # Strava
 Create the container that retrieves data from Strava with the command below.
 This container only retrieves data from Strava and sends it to the mqtt broker.
 It does not need to persist data.
-The commands must be run from the directory that contains `Dockerfile` and `requirements.txt`
+The commands must be run from the directory that contains `Dockerfile` and `requirements.txt`.
+The script here is quite rudimentary in regards to the handling of data.
+Benji Knights Johnson has a better approach, using Pandas, that is described [in an article on medium](https://medium.com/swlh/using-python-to-connect-to-stravas-api-and-analyse-your-activities-dummies-guide-5f49727aac86).
 > `docker build -t strava .`

 > `docker run -d \`